Universal Approximation Theorem for Input-Connected Multilayer Perceptrons

 Thus, a function is said to be realizable if it coincides pointwise with the single finite-depth network function $H_L \in \mathcal M_{n,L}$.

 With this interpretation, the class of functions produced by IC--MLPs enjoys a closure property.
-Since IC--MLPs retain direct access to the input vector $\mathbf{x}$ at every hidden layer and at the output layer, the corresponding function class is closed under finite linear combinations: if two functions are realized by IC--MLPs, then any linear combination of them is again realized by a single IC--MLP of finite depth.
-This property follows directly from the architecture and does not depend on any special features of the activation function.
+Since IC--MLPs retain direct access to the input vector $\mathbf{x}$ at every hidden layer and at the output layer, this class is closed under finite linear combinations: if two functions are realized by IC--MLPs, then any linear combination of them is again realized by a single IC--MLP of finite depth.
+This property follows directly from the architecture and does not depend on the specific choice of activation function.

 In contrast, for standard deep MLPs, the class $\mathcal M_n$ defined above is, in general, not closed under linear combinations.
 Although individual functions such as $x$ (realizable by a depth--$0$ network) and $\sigma(x)$ (realizable by a depth--$1$ network) both belong to $\mathcal M_n$, their sum $x+\sigma(x)$ need not be representable by any single standard MLP of finite depth.

-The reason is that, once the input signal passes through a hidden layer with a nonlinear activation, the raw input is no longer directly available to the output neuron, unless additional structural assumptions on the activation function are imposed.
-As a consequence, closure under linear combinations fails at the level of exact representability.
+The obstruction is structural.
+If $f\in\mathcal M_{n,L_f}$ and $g\in\mathcal M_{n,L_g}$, there need not exist a depth $L$ such that both $f$ and $g$ belong to $\mathcal M_{n,L}$.
+In particular, affine functions are realizable only at depth $0$, and there is no general mechanism for lifting such functions to networks with positive depth.
+Consequently, functions realized at different depths cannot always be represented by a network of common depth, and closure under linear combinations fails.

-From an approximation-theoretic perspective, this structural difference is crucial.
-The closure under linear combinations enjoyed by IC--MLPs allows one to build rich function classes in a direct and transparent way.
-Moreover, it explains why IC--MLPs lead to a particularly simple and complete universality criterion, whereas universality for standard MLPs is usually established through more intricate analyses and/or under stronger assumptions on the activation function.
+From an approximation-theoretic perspective, the structural difference between MLPs and IC--MLPs is significant.
+The closure under linear combinations enjoyed by IC--MLPs allows one to construct rich classes of functions in a direct and transparent way.
+It also explains why IC--MLPs admit a simple and complete universality criterion, whereas universality results for standard MLPs typically require more intricate arguments and/or stronger assumptions on the activation function.